Igigog/anomaly-modding-book/src/reference/file-formats/textures/detail-map.md

 ## Technical information

-The same as the [*.dds](dds.md).
-But overlaid on top of an existing texture, for more detail
+Overlaid on top of an existing texture, for more detail

 ___